 If you’re planning to work in the new location, you may be tempted to get the ball rolling as soon as you’ve unpacked your bags.
 But waiting a few weeks – or even months – might be a better option.
-Taking some time to recover from jet lag, explore the surroundings, learn about the local culture and deal with the early stages of culture shock will allow you to acclimatise to the unfamiliar environment without the added stress of a new job.
+Taking some time to recover from jet lag, explore your new surroundings, learn about the local culture, and deal with the early stages of culture shock will allow you to acclimatize to the unfamiliar environment without the added stress of a new job.

 Create a career repatriation plan

 It may seem strange to be thinking of repatriation so soon after arrival, but if you expect to restart your career when your expat life is over, you’ll have a much easier re-entry if you plan ahead.
-Making the effort to maintain contact with former colleagues, keep abreast of developments in your industry and guard against the erosion of your skills during your sojourn will pay off when it’s time to start a job search back home.
+Maintain contact with former colleagues, keep abreast of developments in your industry, and guard against the erosion of your skills.
+Doing this during your sojourn will pay off when it’s time to start a job search back home.

-If you aren’t entitled to a work permit in your host country, there’s still plenty you can do to make this time productive career-wise.
+If you aren’t entitled to a work permit, there’s still plenty you can do to make this time productive.
 Many expat spouses view this hiatus as the perfect opportunity to enhance their résumés by volunteering or upgrading their academic qualifications.
 Others see it as an ideal time to retrain for a new career.

-Fathers who assume the main caregiver role within their families encounter a variety of reactions that run the gamut from admiration to derision.
-Keeping an eye on the positives – including a greater involvement in the lives of your children and a commitment to furthering your spouse’s career – will help you weather any criticism that comes your way.
-Having a sense of humour never hurts either.
+Fathers who assume the main caregiver role within their families encounter a variety of reactions.
+They will run the gamut from admiration to derision.
+Keep an eye on the positives: take greater involvement in your children’s lives and commit to furthering your spouse’s career; these help damper any criticism that comes your way.
+Having a sense of humor never hurts either.

 Communicate with your partner

-Mapping out the logistics of the arrangement ahead of time with your spouse, and discussing a division of labour that works for the whole family, reduces the likelihood of conflict.
+Map out the logistics of the arrangement ahead of time with your spouse.
+Discuss a division of labor that works for the whole family; this reduces the likelihood of conflict.
 But the need for communication doesn’t end there.
-Involving each other in decisions, supporting each other and simply sharing daily experiences strengthen the bond between you and contribute to a healthy family life.
+Involve each other in decisions, support each other, and share your daily experiences; open communication strengthens family bonds and contributes to a healthy family life.

 Remember that adjustment takes time

-In the same way expats require time to adjust to their new environment, the family needs time to adjust to Dad’s new role.
+Just as expats need time to adjust to their new environment, families need time to adjust to dad’s new role.
 Dealing with multiple changes at once can be overwhelming, for children as well as adults.
 Psychologist Aaron Rochlen suggests allowing a low-key, settling-in period so everyone can begin to adapt to the situation.